davetropeano/lda/source/what-is-this-rdf-thing/index.markdown

 ---
 layout: page
-title: "what is this rdf thing?"
+title: "What is this RDF Thing?"
 date: 2014-03-28 15:46
 comments: true
 sharing: true